peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 #### <a name="411"></a>4.1.1 MLR considerations

+The specification uses an example of an xpath with cac: and cbc: prefixes.
+These are commonly used namespace prefixes, but an implementation should in principle either use the namespace prefixes of the original document, or drop the namespaces in full.
+The NPA test tool uses namespace-uri() calls in the xpath selectors for this purpose.
+The NPA is an advocate of standardizing the use of prefixes.
+Therefor we suggest to always use doc: / cac: / cbc:

 ### <a name="42"></a>4.2 Invoice Response transaction 3.1

 Field                                         | Example content                                                                                   | Card.   | Data type     | Explanation